sunil98600/Blogify/README.md

   - User: Can create, edit, and delete their blogs.

 - **Blog Management:**
-  - Create, edit, and delete blogs.
+  - Create, edit,comment and delete blogs.
   - View and comment on blogs.

 - **File Uploads:**